dzekelid/catalog/_listings/square/v2cataloginfo-get-openapi.md

 x-collection-name: Square
 x-complete: 0
 info:
-  title: Square Connect API Get V2 Catalog Info
+  title: Square Connect API CatalogInfo
   description: |-
     Returns information about the Square Catalog API, such as batch size limits for `BatchUpsertCatalogObjects`.